DavisJ41/RegenRate/README.md

 **Know When to Push, Know When to Rest**

-RegenRate is a comprehensive fitness analytics and recovery recommendation system built with R Shiny.
+RegenRate is a health analytics and recovery recommendation system built with R Shiny.
 The application analyzes Apple Health data to provide personalized fitness insights, clustering analysis, regression modeling, and smart recovery recommendations based on user activity patterns.

 ## Project Overview